halvorlinder/IT1909---Quiz-App-Project/README.md

 ### rest

-- [AuthHandler](Quiz-app/rest/src/main/java/rest/AuthHandler.java) - Handles authentication of user, so that the user can only change a quiz they have made themselves
+- [AuthHandler](Quiz-app/rest/src/main/java/rest/AuthHandler.java) - Handles authentication of user, so that the user can only change a quiz they have made themselves.
+We have made our own auth system that works by sending users an access token upon login, which they can later use to verify themselves when accessing endpoints in the api.

 - [QuizController](Quiz-app/rest/src/main/java/rest/QuizController.java) - Defines the API endpoints, by mapping requests from the user by taking the request, path and body to a given method in this controller.
 Returns the server response